buffup/Documentation/Web/README.md

 These values are used to match the current stream with our backend provided streams in order to keep separate leaderboards per event.

+#### debug
+Switch on verbose Error or Info messages printed into the browser console.

+#### force
+Allow to re-initialize the SDK (clean states), recommend to use on SPA(Single Page Application) where media players could be switched without actual page reload.

 ##### customization:
 Customizable features may vary based on SDK version or client needs.

 ## Using the SDK

-In case of a continuous live stream where events are changing, you will need to update the event name and/or id using the following method
+In case of a continuous live stream where events are changing, you will need to update the event name and/or id using the following method.
+Only useable when the actual media player is static and the content change.

 ```javascript
     setBuffVideo({